Chovin/Litghtsaber/README.md

     * Using hotspot works well to get around router issues
 2. in project root, using the same ip/port do `node . <ip> [port]` (port is 6449 by default)
 3. Open Zig Sim
+    1. check `gravity` and `remotecontrol` (or just check everything.
+I don't keep this readme updated anyways..)
-    1. send to comp's IP/port (local preferred)
+    2. send to comp's IP/port (local preferred)
-    2. make sure it's set to OSC
+    3. make sure it's set to OSC
-    3. press start.
+    4. press start.
 It will turn green if set up correctly
 4. open browser to [http://localhost:8081](http://localhost:8081)

 ## play